 -

-Practice mindfulness meditation - that helps us recognise the conditions of happiness that we already have in our daily lives and be more thankful and content
+Practice mindfulness meditation - Meditation helps us recognise the conditions of happiness that we already have in our daily lives and be more thankful and content

 -